grumpycatsaysno/SFCustomErrorPages/README.md

 * Visual Studio 2012
 * Microsoft SQL Server 2008R2 or later versions

+### License information

+This project has been released under the Apache License, version 2.0, the text of which is included in the repository.

 ### Installation instructions

 * Clone the repository to your file system